 Testing the result

 After all the hard work from a few posts ago, now is the time to test how the aggregation works in action.
-Below report has all kind of visualizations all from FactInternetSales, SalesAmount sliced and diced by Education, and Occupation (from DimCustomer), CalendarYear (from DimDate), ProductSubcategory and ProductCategory;
+Below report has all kinds of visualizations all from FactInternetSales, SalesAmount sliced and diced by Education, and Occupation (from DimCustomer), CalendarYear (from DimDate), ProductSubcategory and ProductCategory;

 I have SQL Profiler running all the time, and here is the result;